mfannin099/Stock_Analysis/project_notes.md

 Goals
 1. Make Github Repo (Done)
-2. Get data from Yahoo Finance
+2. Get data from Yahoo Finance (Done)
+    Do for multiple stocks
+3. EDA for Nike stock
-3. Predictions
+4. Predictions
-4. Follow along some of the stuff in the books
+5. Follow along some of the stuff in the books
+        Monte Carlo Simulation